 Great wording and certainly an appropriate message for many.
 But not for all.

-Caribbean Head in Sand Heritage & Culture has feet of Clay
+Caribbean Head in Sand Heritage & Cultural Tourism has feet of Clay

 From history to architecture and from industry to art, all islands excel at music, crafts, story telling, dance and the arts.
 There is theatre, nightlife, places to discover, architecture, artifacts, geology, anomalies and art made from nature – fish-scales, wood, coral, sand, stone, metal and even from mud.